-The national open access infrastructure consists of the information portal on open access (openaccess.si), the national portal with harvested metadata to full-texts (openscience.si) and repositories as well as other digital archives.
+The national open access infrastructure consists of the information portal on open access (openaccess.si), the national portal with harvested records (openscience.si) and repositories as well as other digital archives.

 The organisation of the Slovenian research environment is defined in the Research and Development Act.
-The Resolution on Research and Innovation Strategy of Slovenia 2011-2020 and the Research Infrastructures Roadmap 2011-2020 contain provisions on open access to publications and research data.
+The Resolution on Research and Innovation Strategy of Slovenia 2011-2020 and the Research Infrastructure Roadmap 2011-2020 contain provisions on open access to publications and research data.

 Major funders of research are the Slovenian Research Agency and the Ministry of Education, Science and Sport.

 The largest research institutes in Slovenia are Jožef Stefan Institute, Scientific Research Centre of the Slovenian Academy of Sciences and Arts, National Institute of Chemistry, Institute of Oncology, Agricultural Institute of Slovenia, and National Institute of Biology.

 Data on Slovenian researchers, organisations, research groups, projects, and programmes are available via the Slovenian Current Research Information System SICRIS (personal bibliographies of researchers are also used for research evaluation).

-Research libraries can offer support to researchers mostly regarding open access to publications and research data and in building and managing certain open science infrastructures.
+Research libraries can offer support to researchers regarding open access to publications and research data and in building and managing certain open science infrastructures.

-CLARIN.SI is the Slovenian research infrastructure for language sources and technologies.
+CLARIN.SI is the research infrastructure for Slovenian language sources and technologies.

 The Government of the Republic of Slovenia adopted the National Strategy of Open Access to Scientific Publications and Research Data in Slovenia 2015-2020 in September 2015 (ROARMAP record) and the action plan in May 2017.

-The University of Ljubljana included a provision in the new Statutes of the University on designing and implementing the education and research according to the principles of open science (Article 6 in Chapter II. on the autonomy of the university; came into force on 11 February 2017).
+The University of Ljubljana included a provision on designing and implementing the education and research according to the principles of open science in the Statutes of the University (Article 6 in Chapter II. on the autonomy of the university; came into force on 11 February 2017).

 Funder policies are determined by the National Strategy of Open Access to Scientific Publications and Research Data in Slovenia 2015-2020.
 Each beneficiary has to ensure open access to all peer-reviewed scientific publications that refer to the results from the nationally funded research.
 Before the adoption of the open research data mandate, a national pilot programme Open Access to Research Data will be carried out.

-Approximately 50 Slovenian scientific journals are indexed in the Directory of Open Access Journals.
+Approximately 55 Slovenian scientific journals are indexed in the Directory of Open Access Journals.
 Many of the scientific journals use Open Journal Systems for managing the publication process.

 The electronic versions of all publicly co-financed Slovenian journals (approximately 140 journals) and final reports of research projects, financed by the Slovenian Research Agency, must be deposited into the Digital Library of Slovenia.

 The National strategy of open access to scientific publications and research data in Slovenia 2015−2020 (p.
-17) states that organisations managing consortia are obliged to provide the transparency, to strive for more favourable Article Processing Charges, and to prevent double payments to publishers of hybrid scientific journals (subscription as well as Article Processing Charges).
+17) states that organisations managing consortia are obliged to provide the transparency, to strive for more favourable Article Processing Charges, and to prevent double payments to publishers of hybrid scientific journals (subscriptions as well as Article Processing Charges).

 The biggest publishers of peer-reviewed open access monographs in Slovenia are Faculty of Arts of the University of Ljubljana (app.
-70 per year) and the Research Center of the Slovenian Academy of Sciences and Arts.
+70 titles per year) and the Research Center of the Slovenian Academy of Sciences and Arts.
 They are both members of OPERAS.